li-zhi/vmaf-notebook/README.md

 ## Create a docker image

-First, pull in the VMAF repo as a submodule and run prepare script:
+First, pull in the VMAF repo as a submodule and run preparation script:
 ```shell
 git submodule update --init --recursive
 ./prepare.sh